statengeneraal/laws-markdown/verdrag/convention/on/temporary/admission/BWBV0002763/README.md

 ### 1

-The following information shall be durably marked in an appropriate and clearly visible place on containers in accordance with International Standard ISO 6346:
+The following information shall be durably marked in an appropriate and clearly visible place on containers:

+a.
+The identification of the owner or principal operator, which may be shown either by its full name or by an established identification system, symbols such as emblems or flags being excluded.

+b.
+The identification marks and numbers of the container, given by the owner or principal operator; and

+c.
+The tare weight of the container, including all its permanently fixed equipment.

+###2

-a) the identification of the owner or principal operator and the individual number and check digit of the container as given in ISO 6346 and its annexes;
+For freight containers generally considered for maritime use, or for any other container utilizing an ISO standard prefix (i.e. four capital letters ending in U), the identification of the owner or principal operator and the container serial number and check digit of the container shall adhere to the International Standard ISO 6346 and its annexes.

-b) the tare weight of the container, including all its permanently fixed equipment.

 ### 3